Cumbria Domestic Abuse Partnership (DAP)

 Funding has been used to support the DAP model approach across the county, meeting urban and rural diversified needs through:

 Practical assistance is delivered with a focus on stable housing, risk reduction and safeguarding.
-This is enhanced through officer access to small, personalised safety grants of up to £500 administered by the accountable lead partner, Carlisle City Council.
+In Carlisle, this is enhanced through officer access to small, discretionary personalised safety grants of up to £500 administered by Carlisle City Council.
 This funding is intended to enhance the support offer and reduce identified risks to those receiving support within emergency accommodation placements through personal and community safety measures developed to prevent future housing issues.

 The Cumbrian Consortium, supported by Cumbria Police and the Office of the Police and Crime Commissioner is made of the following partners: Allerdale Borough Council; Barrow Borough Council; Barrow Women’s Community Matters; Carlisle City Council; Copeland Borough Council; Cumbria County Council; Eden District Council; Eden Housing Association and South Lakeland District Council.